 5 You were enriched in him in everything, in every kind of speech and knowledge, 6 just as the messianic message was established among you, 7 so that you aren't missing out on any spiritual gift as you wait eagerly for our Lord, King Jesus, to be revealed.
 8 He will establish you right through to the end, so that you are blameless on the day of our Lord, King Jesus.
 9 God is faithful!
 And it is through God that you have been called into the fellowship of his son, King Jesus, our Lord.

-that many could build upon.
+Paul established them in the gospel, laying a foundation in them that many could build upon.

 Now they had begun to split into factions.